-The Calgary Police Service's Crime Prevention and Reduction Continuum works with the community to prevent individuals from entering the justice system.
-We believe that interventions are needed to adequately address the broad spectrum of behaviours exhibited by individuals in different age groups and/or at different stages of criminality.
+The Calgary Police Service's Crime Prevention and Reduction Continuum works with the community to prevent people from entering the justice system.
+We believe that intervention is needed to criminal behaviours exhibited by individuals in different age groups.

 Crime prevention and education